tillbiskup/radiometry/docs/usecases.rst

         :depth: 1

-For the time being, the following description of use cases is rather an idea how working with the eveviewer GUI may look like than a description of what actually can be achieved.
+For the time being, the following description of use cases is rather an idea how working with the radiometry package may look like than a description of what actually can be achieved.

 General usage